 The first focus area addressed the visibility and communications relating to the project portfolio.
 The team decided to enhance the monthly reports by disseminating these further in the organisation.
 Additional segmentation in the portfolio allowed identification of high-priority projects to ensure priority in their execution.
 Projects at risk were also identified and stored in a register.
 The second area targeted maintaining continuity in project execution, while decisions were made within the client’s value assurance framework.
 The measures taken were to release full funding for engineering activities in the scoping and front-end design of projects, as well as allowing critical path engineering to progress in detailed design prior to achieving full approval.
 The third area developed integrated schedules linking engineering activities to execution deliverables, to allow for simpler decision impact analysis.
 In addition, all project managers received formal project controls training to increase the capability in this area.
 In the fourth focus area, processes were simplified using LEAN methodologies such as value stream mapping to achieve fit-for-purpose processes.
 This effort led to the consolidation of certain engineering and risk reviews, and an overall reduction in process complexity.
 As a result, the fifth focus area clarified the role of Project Managers in guiding the contractor organisation.

 To achieve sustainable results in an organisation, senior sponsorship is required to drive accountability of the specified improvement.
-Most of the changes addressing communications and workflows require their implementation to centre on mentoring and coaching staff and management in creating better habits, with clarity on roles and responsibilities.
+Most of the changes addressing communications and workflows require their implementation to center on mentoring and coaching staff and management in creating better habits, with clarity on roles and responsibilities.

 In times like these, the industry has the opportunity and the mandate to look at the way it does business and implement frugal strategies to survive lean times — and thrive when the commodity prices increase again.